Bruce Nazarian: Magnolia Studios

 Seeking additional editorial space, as well as a dub stage of their own, Gnome Productions' sound editorial operation was moved to Burbank, where it took over the former B&B sound studios.
 B&B was home, at the time, to Horta Editorial as well as the remains of B&B Sound.
 Magnolia and Horta shared the facility until Horta's later relocation, after which Magnolia took the entire space as its own.

-The Main dub stage at Magnolia was remodeled to contemporary audio post specs by designer Steven Klein, and certified to THX(tm) dub stage standards.
+The Main dub stage at Magnolia was remodeled to contemporary audio post specs by designer Steven Klein, and certified to THX dub stage standards.
 The existing analog dubbing equipment (film projector and mag dubbers) were kept intact, and a digital sound and projection chain was implemented that would run in parallel with the analog chain, allowing for traditional film dubbing to take place on the stage while providing SMPTE-based sync for the Synclavier and Direct-to-Disc digital workstations that now resided on the digital part of the dub stage.
 An AMS Neve Logic 2 digital console was installed, to provide digital signal path film dubbing.
 There too, Nazarian was ahead of his time - while the Logic 2 was a bit flaky, the insight gained by AMS Neve from the Magnolia installation enabled them to perfect the DFC Digital Film Console, which reflected the functionality of digital mixing pioneered by Magnolia.

 Magnolia played host to Walt Disney Television, mixing many of their 1995 season's TV movies, as well as a host of independent feature films, and animation shows.
 In February 1998, Magnolia was sold to Millennium Sound, and Nazarian moved on to a different creative career.